 Who sails with us?

-Small ships are intimate, and it doesn’t take long for guests and crew alike to get to know one another.
-And while you have your own private, cozy cabin to retreat to… adventure activities, meals, and comfortable community spaces mean spending time with your fellow adventurers.
+It doesn’t take long for guests and crew alike to get to know one another.
+And while you have your own private, cozy cabin to retreat to… adventure activities, meals, and comfortable and spacious community spaces mean spending time with your fellow adventurers.
 If you're wondering who it is you might be traveling with, our guests hail from all walks of life—a range of ages, places, and lifestyles; couples, singles, and generations of family; educators and the educated (be it the school-of-life or a PhD); and savvy-travelers, entrepreneurs, even celebrities.
 Rest assured—our guests are likely a lot like you!
 And we are pretty sure you'll quickly find common interests.